The Best Fudgy Cast Iron Skillet Brownies

 How to make a Skillet Brownie

 Preheat your oven to 350F with the 12-inch cast iron skillet in the center of the oven.
 Allow the skillet to preheat with your oven.
 Then melt your butter either on the stovetop or in the microwave.
-Once melted, add that to your bowl of sugar, cocoa powder, and salt; whisk to combine.
+Once melted, add that to your bowl of sugar, cocoa powder, and salt; whisk (affiliate link) to combine.

 Your batter should resemble that of a thick cake batter or pudding.
 The batter will be a touch coarse in texture unlike a pudding.
 Pour the batter into your preheated skillet and bake at 350F for 30 minutes.